rsokl/MyGrad/README.md

 # Introducing mygrad
 `mygrad` is a simple, NumPy-centric autograd library (automatically computes derivatives of mathematical functions).
 It is designed to serve primarily as an education tool; it is easy to install, has a readable and easily customizable code base, and provides a sleek interface that mimics NumPy.
+Furthermore, it leverages NumPy's vectorization to achieve good performance despite the library's simplicity.

 This is not meant to be a competitor to libraries like PyTorch (which `mygrad` most closely resembles) or TensorFlow.
 Rather, it is meant to serve as a useful tool for students who are learning about training neural networks using back propagation.

-Ultimately, `mygrad` is a general-purpose autograd library that does an effective job leveraging NumPy's vectorization capabilities to achieve good performance.

 ## A Simple Application
 Let's use `mygrad` to compute the derivative of